KOEHLER'S PROFESSIONAL MOTION PICTURE CAMERA

 Ulrich Nehring was the holder of at least six U.S photographic patents, two of which were lens designs assigned to the Scientific Lens Company of New York.
 Nehring manufactured a number of lens accessories in the 1890's.
 His association with the Scientific Lens Company is not fully understood and is still being sorted out by historians.

-Advertisements for Koehler's motion picture cameras and tripods appear as early as February 15, 1917 in the Cinema News.
-The following year, an announcement in the Cinema News, for May,1918 stated that "Mr. Koehler, of The Koehler Optical Company, is busy these days preparing a new catalogue for the trade.
+Advertisements for Koehler's motion picture cameras and tripods appear as early as 1916 in Motion Picture News.
+An announcement in the Cinema News, for May,1918 stated that "Mr. Koehler, of The Koehler Optical Company, is busy these days preparing a new catalogue for the trade.
 The catalogue, which will shortly make its appearance, will contain many new features in the line of motion picture cameras, tripods, lenses and precision instruments".
 It's unknown as to whether Koehler was selling his own camera early on in 1917, or just offering equipment by other manufacturers before bringing out his own line.

 Touted in their literature as having an aluminum case with brass edges, Koehler's Professional Motion Picture Camera as depicted in the company's engravings appears to have been a very attractive camera with engine-turned finishes.
 Having an aluminum casing versus a wooden box, eliminated any potential for warping, permitting the camera's use in tropical settings or other climate extremes, as well.
 The camera incorporated a standard tripod mount capable of being used with either Koehler's own tripods or those professional tripods of other makers.
 The camera was fitted with two internal box-style magazines, each capable of holding 200 feet.
 Having a cut-out at the rear permitting the attachment of a condenser and lamp house, the camera became a projector.
 This capability was found on a few other motion picture cameras of the 1915-1917 era, such as the Barker Bros.
 K3 and Educator 35mm camera/projectors.